WGY-FM

-WGY-FM (103.1 MHz) is a commercial radio station licensed to Albany, New York.
-It simulcasts a news/talk radio format with sister station WGY.
-The stations are owned by iHeartMedia with studios on Troy-Schenectady Road in Latham.
+WGY-FM (103.1 FM) is a commercial radio station licensed to Albany, New York, United States, serving the Capital District of New York.
+It simulcasts a talk radio format with WGY (810 AM); the stations are owned by iHeartMedia with studios on Troy-Schenectady Road in Latham.

-WGY-FM is a class A FM station, with an effective radiated power (ERP) of 5,600 watts.
-Its non-directional antenna is off Lape Road in North Greenbush, New York, near U.S. Route 4.
+WGY-FM's antenna is located off Lape Road in North Greenbush, New York, near U.S. Route 4.